tjconcierge/tjconcierge.github.io/about.md

 **Who should join?**

 - anyone planning to travel to Japan
-- anyone whose interested in Japan
+- anyone whose interested in Japan and Japanese culture
 - anyone who can help plan trips to Japan

 **What's expected for members?**